-A series of common elements was identified that were common to most channel designs.
+A series of elements were identified that were common to most channel designs.
 These will be described first.
 The results of the review of each Option will follow.
 General elements that do, or do not, apply will be identified.
 Specific comments will be made where applicable.